 For each dollar to be withdrawn from realised profits, there must also be a corresponding dollar of realised losses (which will be made available in the P&L Pool).
-This mechanism exists to ensure that users do not withdraw more from the platform than that actually exists.
+This mechanism exists to ensure that users do not withdraw more from the platform than what actually exists.

-If a user made a profitable trade and has positive realised P&L from the position, but there isn't enough Settled P&L in the Per-Market P&L pool to pay out the user to withdraw, the user may need to wait for the pool to be replenished by settled losses.
+If a user made a profitable trade and has a positive realised P&L from the position, but there isn't enough Settled P&L in the Per-Market P&L pool to pay out the user to withdraw, the user may need to wait for the pool to be replenished by settled losses.

 When this occurs, the user's P&L will be considered to be unsettled P&L.

-For more information on what happens when there is not enough Settled P&L, read
+For more information on what happens when there is not enough Settled P&L, read P&L Pool

 If positive P&L is unsettled, it may account for less initial margin for trading perpetuals than USDC.
-Please see the treatment of non-USD assets here
+Please see the treatment of non-USD assets here Cross-Collateral Deposits

 Each market has a maximum imbalanced P&L limit.
 When the net user P&L in a market breaches the limit, the asset weight will be decreased.
 Additionally, P&L in excess of the limit is subject to deficit resolutions from the Insurance Fund (up to the market's max insurance fund limit).